carpentries-incubator/jekyll-pages-novice/_episodes/markdown.md

 > >         - nested
 > >     - returning to the top-level like this.
 > >
 > >     2.
-Enumerations can start at any number and
+Enumerations can start at any number but
-> >     3. continue to increase
+> >     3. continue to increase in steps of one
-> >     26. in steps of one even of the numering does not.
-This updates the numbering if individual items are deleted.
+> >     5. even if the numbering does not.
+This updates the rendered numbering to avoid gaps when individual items are deleted.
 > {: .solution }
 {: .challenge }